Health and Well-being in Early Childhood

 - Evaluate early childhood programs in the context of preventative health and child well-being and optimise environments for young children

-- Develop awareness of current medical and scientific research affecting children and families
+- Demonstrate awareness of current medical and scientific research affecting children and families

 - Analyse factors involved in various controversies and debates